 LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

-Turkey has some truly amazing places to visit – there are few places that capture the imagination more than Istanbul, where East meets West; the coastline of the Turquoise Coast in the south is stunning and the landscape of Cappadocia is like something from a fantasy novel.
+Turkey has some truly amazing places to visit – there are few places that capture the imagination more than Istanbul, where East meets West; the coastline of the Turquoise Coast in the south is truly stunning, and the landscape of Cappadocia is like something from a fantasy novel.

-However, it’s important to be aware that Turkey, for all its liberal aspects and its cosmopolitan cities, it an Islamic country and one that is moving closer to traditional Middle Eastern values on a daily basis.
-This is a similar situation to gay right in Indonesia and Malaysia and shows no signs of letting up.
-Unfortunately, this is having a very real and visible effect on LGBT rights in Turkey that gay travelers to the area should take into account when planning a trip.
+However, it’s important to be aware that Turkey, for all its liberal aspects and its cosmopolitan cities, is an Islamic country, and one that is moving closer to traditional Middle Eastern values on a daily basis.
+This is a similar situation to gay rights in Indonesia, and Malaysia, and shows no signs of letting up.
+Unfortunately, this is having a very real and visible effect on LGBT rights in Turkey that gay travellers to the area should take into account when planning a trip.

 The Legal Situation In Gay Turkey

-There, however, some quite vague bans in the criminal code on “offenses against public morality” which can be, and have been, interpreted to be used against the LGBT community.
+There, however, some quite vague bans in the criminal code on “ offences against public morality” which can be, and have been, interpreted to be used against the LGBT community.
 Additionally, homosexuals are banned from military service.

 In July 2016 there was a failed attempt at a coup and since then Erdogan has spearheaded a nationwide crackdown on freedom of expression in order to maintain his power.
 This overall move against opposing opinions has had a huge impact on LGBT organizations and the wider community; evidence of this was seen clearly in the police violence at the Pride march in Istanbul in July 2018, which has been banned for the fourth year running.
 Using the security situation as an excuse, Ankara has now prohibited all LGBT activity.